abcxyz/aod-template/README.md

 After completing the installation.
 Follow below steps to file an AOD request.
 1. Open a PR
   - A title and description to provide enough justification.
 E.g. "AOD request: debug customer issue X".
-  - Add following file at the repo root:
+  - Add following file at the repo root, note that any changes with below file changes will be considered AOD request and thus cannot be merged:
     - iam.yaml - Request for IAM permissions on organization / folder / project level.
 To see an example of this file, refer to the example-iam.yaml file.
-  - Optionally use predefined labels on the PR to specify the AOD duration.
+  - Optionally use predefined duration labels on the PR to specify the IAM permission expiration.
 The duration is default to 2h if no label is used.

 2. PR approval
-  - Github workflows will check if the PR a AOD request, marked by a "do_not_merge" failure workflow, and if it is a valid AOD request.
+  - Github workflows will check if the PR is an AOD request, marked by a "do_not_merge" failure workflow, and if it is a valid AOD request.
   - Upon PR approval, the request will be handled by AOD.

 3. Close the PR after the request is handled successfully.